yfflood/yfflood.github.io/_pages/about.md

 My research is mainly focuesed on decision-making, with an interest in both normative theories and descriptive models.
 I'm also enthusiastic about algorithmic music composition (AIGC, etc.).

 # Papers
 Hong, Y., Wang, C., & Zhao, B. (2025).
 State Sensitivity in an Additive Discovery Game.
-In Proceedings of the Annual Meeting of the Cognitive Science Society (Vol. 47).
+Proceedings of the Annual Meeting of the Cognitive Science Society, 47.

 Hong, Y., Wang, C. (2025).
 A Rational Model of Dimension-reduced Human Categorization.
-In Proceedings of the Annual Meeting of the Cognitive Science Society (Vol. 47).
+Proceedings of the Annual Meeting of the Cognitive Science Society, 47.

 # Talks
 **Decision-Making as Categorization**, Oral presentation at 2023 INFORMS Annual Meeting